- Child Care Committee

 - Education Committee

 - Inclusion, Diversity, Engagement and Advocacy (IDEA) Committee

 - Health and Safety Committee

-The Occupational Health and Safety/WCB Committee has worked over the past three years to develop recommendations to government for changes to the Occupational Health and Safety (OHS) Code, the Workers’ Compensation Act and other pieces of legislation and regulation dealing with workplace health and safety.
-This Committee will continue the work as changes in legislation and policy are rolled out by the new government.
-They may also develop recommendations dealing with other pieces of legislation and regulation that relate to workplace health and safety.
+The new Health and Safety Committee will develop recommendations to government for changes to the Occupational Health and Safety (OHS) Code, the Workers’ Compensation Act and other pieces of legislation, regulation, and policy dealing with workplace health and safety.
+This Committee will continue the work as changes in legislation and policy are implemented in Alberta’s workplaces, as well as analyzing the impacts of those changes on the health and safety of the province’s workers.

 - Political Action Committee